NetMQ/NetMQ.ReactiveExtensions/README.md

 - If we need high speed links between certain nodes in the network, use this library (NetMQ.ReactiveExtensions), and use the message broker or a directory service to fetch the configuration endpoints dynamically.

 For more information, see [Broker vs. Brokerless](http://zeromq.org/whitepapers:brokerless).
 It should be noted that a broker based architecture is very easy to configure, as each application only has to know the address of the central message broker.

+If we really want good support for many-to-many communication, and we are not too worried about speed, we can try a RX wrapper that has support for transports which have centralized message brokers, see [Obvs](https://github.com/inter8ection/Obvs).

 ## Notes - Shared Transport